Gautam9981/CAD/README.md

 Day 3 (6/2/25)

 Today, I wasn't really able to get much coding done, however, I will provide the necessary instructions to compile the program in its current state; So far, I have only tested it for Linux systems, or Windows systems with WSL (Windows Subsystem for Linux).
 Regardless, I will provide instructions for each type of operating system (to the best of my ability) (Instructions are in Compilation.txt)

+Day 4 (6/4/25)

+Today, I started working on a very rudimentary undo/redo functionality for the geometries and the sketches.
+So far, it works perfectly for lines, however, I would prefer to not have to save it to the file everytime, it should be able to refer to the current file.
+As for the geometries, it functions even worse, keeping the geometries, despite typing undo and redo.
+I plan to fix it soon, and I should be able to undo and redo (with improved logic for other functions as well)